zng-ui/zng/TODO/_current.md

 # Localization

-* Implement way to await for the dir to load.

 * Implement pseudo-localization test mode.
     - Extendable source, instead of `load_dir`.
 * A trait that provides the available locales and locales on demand.